 And….
 Practice Self Care

 Listen to a funny podcast.
+Get a massage.
 Watch some Bob’s Burgers.
 Maybe even give some of your time to a neighbor that needs some groceries.
 Not everything you do has to be militant, but nor does it have to always be passive.
 Sometimes addressing the news can take the form of helping others get through it, too.

 The term “Self Care” gets a lot of flack, but all it really means is acknowledging your needs and tending to them.
 Whether your needs are sleeping the right amount or surrounding yourself with the right people, you develop methods of coping to achieve self-care.
 COVID 19 has forced us into a situation where our go-to methods of coping are not always available - at least not in the ways we are used to.
 Be Creative.
 While you might not have the gym, it is springtime, and the outdoors are ripe with options for being active.
 You maybe can’t go to your friend’s house for movie night, but we live in this crazy age where virtually all correspondence is virtual.
 This isn’t a forever situation, but we can make the most of it - and reduce the worst of it - by taking care of ourselves and others.